kevinzhongxu/CasOligo/README.md

 # CasOligo
 ***

-CasOligo is a R package to search the 20nt gRNA-target-sequence oligo for designing the taxon-specific gRNA used for CRISPR-Cas Selective Amplicon Sequencing (CCSAS) to assess the eukaryotic microbiome of hosts (e.g. metazoans, plant).
+CasOligo is a R package to search the 20nt gRNA-target-site oligonucleotide sequence within 18S rRNA gene for designing the taxon-specific gRNA used for CRISPR-Cas Selective Amplicon Sequencing (CCSAS) to assess the eukaryotic microbiome of hosts (e.g. metazoans, plant).
 Taxon-specific gRNA would guide the Cas nuclease to cut 18S rRNA gene of desired hosts specifically, but not of protists and fungi.
 This results in a sequencing-library highly enriched in 18S amplicons from protists and fungi, allowing for high-resolution surveys of the taxonomic composition and structure of the eukaryotic microbes associated with the host.
 CCSAS provides a new way to obtain high-resolution taxonomic data for the eukaryotic microbiomes of plants, animals and other metazoa.

-To facilitate application of CCSAS, we designed gRNA-taxon-specific oligos and gRNAs for almost all metazoan and metaphyta taxa that are currently available at SILVA (Quast et al., 2003), creating a gRNA database for researchers who want to apply to their own organisms for various purposes.
+To facilitate application of CCSAS, we designed gRNA-taxon-sites and gRNAs for almost all metazoan and metaphyta taxa that are currently available at SILVA (Quast et al., 2003), creating a gRNA database for researchers who want to apply to their own organisms for various purposes.
 Beyond that, the CasOligo package provides an oligonucleotide design function, Cas9.gRNA.oligo2 function, that can be used to design custom gRNA for any gene for which the sequence is known and there is a reference database, including genes encoding other regions of 18S rRNA (e.g. 16S, 23S or ITS), or metabolic genes (e.g. COX1).
 Thus, CCSAS makes it possible to study the genetic diversity of any gene in complex systems, including those that are rare, by removing any sequence that would otherwise dominate the data.
 The sequence-specific removal of any amplicon has a wide range of applications, including pathogen diagnosis, and studies of symbiosis and microbiome therapy.

 &nbsp;
 &nbsp;

 # Features
 ***
-  * The package allows identifying gRNA-target-sequence oligo to design taxon-specific gRNA to direct Cas nuclease to cut 18S rRNA gene sequences of the host but not of protists and fungi, as a key role in CRISPR-Cas Selective Amplicon Sequencing (CCSAS) to profile host-associated eukaryotic microbiome.
+  * The package allows identifying gRNA-target-site oligonucleotide to design taxon-specific gRNA to direct Cas nuclease to cut 18S rRNA gene sequences of the host but not of protists and fungi, as a key role in CRISPR-Cas Selective Amplicon Sequencing (CCSAS) to profile host-associated eukaryotic microbiome.

-  * The package also allows designing gRNA-target-sequence oligos and gRNAs for any gene, includes other regions of the 18S rRNA gene (e.g. 16S, 23S, ITS), other marker genes (COX1), any metabolic genes, etc.
+  * The package also allows designing gRNA-target-site oligonucleotides and gRNAs for any gene, includes other regions of the 18S rRNA gene (e.g. 16S, 23S, ITS), other marker genes (COX1), any metabolic genes, etc.

-  * In addition to the oligonucleotide design functions, CasOligo also includes a database of gRNA-target-sequence oligo for designing CRISPR-Cas9 compatible and taxon-specific gRNAs for almost all available metazoans and plant in SILVA (Quast et al., 2003).
-These gRNA-target-sequence oligos were built for the V4 region of the 18S rRNA gene that could be amplified by the universal 18S primer set, TAReuk454FWD1 and TAReukREV3 (Stoeck et al., 2010).
+  * In addition to the oligonucleotide design functions, CasOligo also includes a database of gRNA-target-site oligonucleotide for designing CRISPR-Cas9 compatible and taxon-specific gRNAs for almost all available metazoans and plant in SILVA (Quast et al., 2003).
+These gRNA-target-site oligonucleotides were built for the V4 region of the 18S rRNA gene that could be amplified by the universal 18S primer set, TAReuk454FWD1 and TAReukREV3 (Stoeck et al., 2010).

-  * We could retrieve gRNA-target-sequence oligos by simply entering the scientific name of the host species (this name is according to nomenclature of SILVA SSU database) or the taxonomic group (from species to kingdom) using search.db.byname function.
+  * We could retrieve gRNA-target-site oligonucleotides by simply entering the scientific name of the host species (this name is according to nomenclature of SILVA SSU database) or the taxonomic group (from species to kingdom) using search.db.byname function.

-  * This package has the oligo design function for gRNA that is compatible for both CRISPR-Cas9 and CRISPR-Cas12a system.
-Cas12a uses another set of PAM sequence, which leads to an expansion of the gRNA-target-sequence oligos and taxon-specific gRNAs in addition to the CRISPR-Cas9 system.
+  * This package has the oligonucleotide design function for gRNA that is compatible for both CRISPR-Cas9 and CRISPR-Cas12a system.
+Cas12a uses another set of PAM sequence, which leads to an expansion of the gRNA-target-site oligonucleotides and taxon-specific gRNAs in addition to the CRISPR-Cas9 system.

 &nbsp;
 &nbsp;